Little Miss Higgins

-"With the Winnipeg Five bringing the warmth and charm, it’s up to Miss Higgins to bring the sass and the sweet.
+"It’s up to Miss Higgins to bring the sass and the sweet.
 The lady does not disappoint; revelling in the seamless backing which allows her to lay out the full range of her impressive vocal talents." - Cashbox.

 "Put on your finest duds and get ready for a night out on the town with this collection of country swing, elegantly understated blues and jazz, and a touch of honky-tonk thrown in for good measure.
 Sure, you might call this ... old-timey, but it shouldn’t be perceived as a criticism, since it’s neither dated nor derivative.
 Everything ... is as pleasantly charming as Higgins herself, and feels just as comfortable as your favourite pair of cowboy boots. - New Music Canada.